sammilucia/asus-jamesdsp/README.md

 There is also a balance of tuning profiles to work with your laptop on a table vs. your lap, etc.

-## Installation
+## Installing the profiles

-1. Install JamesDSP for Linux from https://github.com/Audio4Linux/JDSP4Linux
-1. Copy the files to your `~./config/jamesdsp` folder.
-There should
+Copy the files to your `~./config/jamesdsp` folder.
+This should already exist after you've run JamesDSP for Linux the first time.

 #### OR